ehhong/identityexploration/_posts/projects/2019-02-09-michellegao.md

 We've already talked about how those physical attributes are the first things people see.
 I don't know.
 I mean there are obviously things I want to be known for outside of that.
 I mean, I already talked about, for example, one of the cool things about writing is that you can just sort of have your opinion stand for itself.
 Although, because of your byline, people can already make assumptions about who you are.
 <br>
-I think the assumptions people would get from my byline are correct ones–that I'm an Asian female.
+I think the assumptions people would get from my byline are correct ones – that I'm an Asian female.
 But yeah, I guess, you know, being known for things that you actually do as opposed to those facts.
 </p>

 <h3>Do you think your ethnic identity connects with the ways that others see you?</h3>